tamius-han/ghetto-spectacle-offset-fix/README.md

 ![while taking screenshot](readme-resources/oopsie-whoopsie.jpg)

 So you go on the internet, straight to ~~the KDE bugtracker and start scre—~~ nope, you go straight to github, clone this repo and compile this shit (`gcc -lX11 gsof.c -o gsof`) (or download the x64 build from 'releases' page, which may or may not work).
-Then you move the compiled binary somewhere safe and throw it in your startup programs and hope Tamius plugged all the memory leaks because he generally can't write a C program for shit, even when if his life depended on it².
-If there's memory leaks, then nice — I'll gladly accept the graditudes, but I'll also settle for stars.
+Then you move the compiled binary somewhere safe and throw it in your startup programs and hope Tamius plugged all the memory leaks because he generally can't write a C program for shit, even if his life depended on it².
+If there's memory leaks, then nice — I'll gladly accept the gratitudes, but I'll also settle for stars.